-The company pays stamp tax for subject amounts in accordance with law no. 111 of 1980 and its amendments, The company was inspected by Tax Authority till 2010.
+- The company pays stamp tax for subject amounts in accordance with law no. 111 of 1980 and its amendments, The company was inspected by Tax Authority till 2010. - The company has been inspected by estimate for the years 2011/2020, the inspected has been appealed within the legal dates and the actual inspection in progress.

-- The Company is subject to Value Added Tax (VAT), previously Sales Tax, and submits its monthly tax return with the form prepared for this by the authority, and the tax is supplied, if any, with the monthly declaration of the competent tax office.
+The Company is subject to Value Added Tax (VAT), previously Sales Tax, and submits its monthly tax return with the form prepared for this by the authority, and the tax is supplied, if any, with the monthly declaration of the competent tax office.
 Hotel is inspected till 2021 and settlement was reached with the authority.